On Good-for-MDPs Automata: Decision Procedure for Qualitative GFM

 Therefore, to check whether or not our candidate NBW $\mathcal C$ is QGFM, we can test language equivalence of $\T_\C$ and $\T_\G$, e.g.\ by first complementing $\T_\C$ to $\widetilde{\T}_\C$ and then checking whether or not $\lang(\widetilde{\T}_{\C}) \cap \lang(\T_{\G}) = \emptyset$ holds: the MCs in the intersection of the languages witness that $\C$ is not QGFM.
 Thus, $\C$ is QGFM if, and only if, these languages do not intersect, that is, $\lang(\widetilde{\T}_{\C}) \cap \lang(\T_{\G}) = \emptyset$.
-This construction leads to a 2-EXPTIME procedure for deciding QGFM: we get the size of the larger automaton ($\G$) and the complexity of the smaller automaton $\C$.
-The purpose of the following delicate construction is to contain the exponential cost to the syntactic material of the smaller automaton, while still obtaining the required level of entanglement between the structures and retaining the size advantage from the GFM property of $\G$.
+This construction yields a {\sf 2-EXPTIME} procedure for deciding QGFM: it depends on the size of the larger automaton~$\G$ and on the complexity of the smaller automaton~$\C$.
+The purpose of our delicate construction is to contain the exponential cost to the syntactic material of the smaller automaton, while still obtaining the required level of entanglement between the structures and retaining the size advantage from the GFM property of $\G$.

-Starting from $\widetilde{\T}_{\C}$, we make a few transformations by mainly controlling the number of directions the alternating tree automaton needs to consider and the set of decisions player {\it accept} \footnote{The acceptance of a tree by a tree automaton can be viewed as the outcome of a game played by player {\it accept} and player {\it reject}.
-We refer to the appendix for details.} has to make.
-This restricts the scope in such a way that the resulting intersection might shrink, but cannot become empty \footnote{It can be empty to start with, of course, and will stay empty in that case.
-But if the intersection is not empty, then these operations will leave something in the language.}.
+Starting from $\widetilde{\T}_{\C}$, we make a few transformations, mainly by controlling the number of directions the alternating tree automaton needs to consider and the set of decisions that player {\it accept} has to make.
+The acceptance of a tree by a tree automaton can be viewed as the outcome of a game played by player {\it accept} and player {\it reject}.
+We refer to the appendix for details.
+This restricts the scope in such a way that the resulting intersection may shrink, but cannot become empty unless it is empty to begin with.